The Black Mountains.

 The reason for visiting Bwlch was because Larry and Peter had stayed there when they had taken part in the Black Mountain Roundabout Challenge Walk.
 Besides enjoying the walk they, especially Larry, had enjoyed the two hostelries located in the village, and Larry thought that one of them might be open all afternoon.
 So without further ado we said farewell to mine host and were soon heading westwards, and a little bit to the south, to Bwlch.
 Alas, Larry was out of luck.
 Both pubs were closed.
 So we headed south along the busy A40 and then the B4560, ‘twas downhill all the way, to the River Usk.

-follow this and meet up with the canal a mile or so further on.
+We had originally intended to cross the river and continue to the Mommouthshire and Brecon Canal and follow this eastward back to Crickhowell.
+However, the river and path on the south bank of the Usk looked interesting so we decided to follow this and meet up with the canal a mile or so further on.
 Unlikely as it may seem I was leading the way on this stretch.
 As I had my walking poles I was the "stinging nettle chopper downer in chief" which was a very important task as most of us were in shorts.
 I was merrily chopping down the stinging vegetation when behind I heard a couple of shouts.
 It seemed my excessive chopping had disturbed the local insect population and in their annoyance had decided to have nibbles at both Ray and Mick.
 In fact nibble is an understatement.
 A couple of days later I saw Ray’s wound and, although Larry and I are not medical experts, we thought, from the size and the inflammation, it could have been made by a hornet or a wasp with a very high calibre sting.
 I still get the blame for disturbing the vegetation.

 Soon after this we saw a beautiful heron on a rock in the river.
 Very impressive and almost made up for the itchiness Ray and Mick were enduring.
 After this we left the river and via a lane strolled to the canal, which we followed for three to four miles.
 The canal banks were generally overgrown, although the towpath was in good order, and the "going" was a lot easier than walking by the Usk.
 In fact it felt like walking along a river.
 This was further enhanced by the fact that we did not pass one lock and having looked at the map of the area it looks as if the stretch, all the way to Abergavenny and even beyond is devoid of locks.
-However, because of the problems that this
+However, because of the problems that this could cause if the canal needed draining, at a number of bridges, where the canal narrowed, there were vertical slots in the banks, opposite to each other, and nearby planks that could be slotted in to make temporary dams if the need arose.
+Without them it would have been a huge task to empty 10 miles plus of canal if a repair was required, and a huge task to refill afterwards.

 This part of the walk was a little bit of a route march.
 Canal towpaths are great for walking fast along and in an hour or so we were back in Crickhowell, and back to the car for our journey home.
 I estimated, with a little help from the GPS, that we had walked about 17 miles.
 Needless to say a stop was made on the way home so Larry could replenish his internal liquid levels, which he did without too much encouragement.